HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
         Sharing the signed contract itself is often not a good way of proving its existence.
 A better approach consists of storing the hash of the signed contract, which reveals nothing about the content of the contract.
-If somebody wants to verify that the contract has indeed been sign, they can verify it by comparing the hash stored on the blockchain with the result of hashing the contract.
+If somebody wants to verify that the contract has indeed been signed, they can verify it by comparing the hash stored on the blockchain with the result of hashing the contract.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">